martinklepsch/martinklepsch.org/_posts/2014-02-07-early-adopters-and-inverted-social-proof.markdown

 ---
 layout: post
+date-published: 2014-02-07
+resource: http://ideolalia.com/early-adopters-and-inverted-social-proof/index.html
 title: Early Adopters And Inverted Social Proof
-resource: http://ideolalia.com/early-adopters-and-inverted-social-proof/index.html
 ---
 > Hirschman credits the stability of early America with the fact that
 > discontents could simply travel west until they felt sufficiently freed from